hearvox/postscript/readme.md

 1. Upload the `postscript` directory and content to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Setting: Postscript options screen.

+### Credits

+Thanks:This plugin was developed as part of a [Reynolds Journalism Institute](https://www.rjionline.org) fellowship.

 ## Frequently Asked Questions